lucasgdb/useful-dev-tools/README.md

 [Pexels](https://www.pexels.com) | Pexels.
 Free stock images, photos and videos.
 [WSL2](https://docs.microsoft.com/en-us/windows/wsl/) | Windows Subsystem for Linux allows you to run a Linux shell and run Linux commands on Windows 10.
 [GitHub CLI](https://cli.github.com/) | GitHub CLI brings GitHub to your terminal.
 Free and open source.
+[Icon8](https://icons8.com/) | Icons8 allows designers to express their ideas giving the right design elements at the right time.